 Depression is one of the leading mental health problems in the United States, but about one-third of patients don’t experience any symptom relief with traditional treatment options.
 At Mullica Hill Advanced Therapies, Rick Pescatore, DO, FAAEM, and Joseph Cesarine, MD, FAAEM, offer low-dose ketamine infusions as an alternative to traditional depression treatments.
-Based in Mullica Hill, New Jersey, the team offers personalized ketamine treatments to help severe, medication-resistant depression.
+Located in Mullica Hill, New Jersey, the ketamine therapy clinic offer personalized ketamine treatments to help severe, medication-resistant depression.
 Learn more today by scheduling a consultation online or by phone.

 What are the symptoms of depression?

 Symptoms of depression can vary depending on the severity of your condition and any other psychiatric or health conditions you may experience.
 Common symptoms of depression include:

 Since depression is a spectrum and can manifest in many ways, you may experience other symptoms that aren’t listed.
 A thorough depression screening and physical exam from the team can help you better understand your condition and treatment options.

 Depression can be caused by certain situations in your life — such as a recent job loss, death of a loved one, or major illness — or by an imbalance of mood-stabilizing chemicals in your brain.
 Depression is not your fault and isn’t a reflection of your ability to cope in difficult situations.

 At Mullica Hill Advanced Therapies, the team understands the effect of severe depression on your life and overall health.
 They don’t stigmatize the condition and instead focus on constructive and effective ways to help you.